HongweiQin/JoyStick/README.md

 For more information, you can visit [Arduino.cc](https://www.arduino.cc/en/Reference/AttachInterrupt) or [Nick Gammon's notes](http://gammon.com.au/interrupts).

+### INTR Software filter

+My tests shows that there are some glitches in SWpin.
+These glitches may cause unexpected INTR triggers.

+Basically, we have two ways to address this issue:

++ We can parallel a capacitor to mitigate this issue.
++ We can use a software filter.

+Uncomment/comment *SWfilter* in *Config.h* to use/unuse the software filter.

+The software filter avoids the user ISR being called within a *certain time* since the last calling.

+The *certain time* can be defined by *SWFILTERTHRESHOLD* in *Config.h*\(The default value is 500 miliseconds\).

 ## Examples

 * serialPrintStatus // This example may help you to use basic functions of this driver.
 Moreover, it helps you to determine your JoyStick's position.
+* btnINTR //Use INTR to capture btn operations